msvalina/msvalina.github.io/content/pages/expertise.rst

 Values
 *******

-I hold many different values.
-Some of them are even in contradiction.
+On the individual level from positive psychology perspective `these are my Valuse in Action.`_

-These are also dear to my heart and mind:
+From larger society level these are dear to my heart and mind:

 - Freedom of speech
 - Right to privacy